This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Fermented Oat and Anchovy Congee with Crispy Shallots

-Imagine if a Nordic fisherman and a Cantonese grandmother got snowed in together and decided breakfast was the hill they'd die on — this is that bowl.
-Lacto-fermented rolled oats break down into a silky, porridge-like congee base with a gentle tang that makes the briny, glutamate-rich anchovies sing rather than shout.
-The crispy shallots and spring onion cut through the richness with textural drama, delivering a breakfast that is simultaneously ancient, weird, and deeply correct.
+Picture a Nordic fisherman and a Cantonese grandmother snowed in together, arguing about breakfast until they land on something neither culture would claim but both should.
+Lacto-fermented rolled oats break down into a silky, congee-like base with a gentle tang that makes the briny, glutamate-rich anchovies sing rather than shout.
+The crispy shallots and spring onion cut through the richness with real textural contrast, and the result is simultaneously ancient, weird, and deeply correct.

 Morel Dutch Baby with Truffle Butter and Ramp Confiture